-However, it is rather unlikely that you will lose your money and that is when it is a win-win for Trezor vs Ledger Reddit confrontation:
+However, it is rather unlikely that you will lose your money:

 It takes lots of time, tools, and skills to extract information from a hardware wallet.
 This is called reverse engineering and unlikely that intruders will want to spend weeks trying to get to your money (unless they know that you store millions of dollars!).

 However, once you notice that the wallet is lost, you can transfer your money to a new wallet without risking anything.

 They did their best and offered its users a variety of cryptocurrencies to store!

 Here are only some of Trezor stored coins: